-The Crozet Chorus was organized by a local resident, Sandy Hodge, in the summer of 2015, to provide a venue for singers of all levels.
-Incorporated as a non-profit in December 2015 with a Board of Directors, it is a secular, non-auditioned chorus open to men and women.
+The Crozet Chorus was organized by a local resident in the summer of 2015 to provide a venue for singers of all levels.
+Incorporated as a non-profit in December 2015 with a Board of Directors, the chorus is secular, non-auditioned and open to men and women.
 Our first performance, in December 2015, Songs of the Season, was a resounding success with a capacity audience and a standing ovation!
-Over 70 singers are now part of the chorus.
+Over 100 singers have been part of the chorus.

 The Crozet Chorus performs a varied repertoire—from great composers both classical and modern, to music from across the globe and through the decades.
 We welcome singers of varied abilities and musical backgrounds from throughout the region.
 They come from diverse backgrounds—teachers, farmers, nurses, attorneys, architects, business people, professors, authors, homemakers and computer experts--all united in their love of choral music.
 Crozet Chorus is an educational and community outreach organization devoted to fostering excellence in performances and a greater appreciation of choral music in both chorus members and the community.
 The chorus has no religious or political affiliation.

 A native of the Shenandoah Valley, Addison Walton is from Bridgewater, Virginia and began her musical studies in both the instrumental and vocal worlds at a young age.
 She received her Bachelor of Music Degree in Music Education from James Madison University in Harrisonburg, Virginia, where she first discovered her passion for choral conducting.
 After JMU she taught in the public school systems of Virginia and North Carolina and served as music director for numerous academic and community productions including Les Misérables, Disney’s Beauty and the Beast, and The Wizard of Oz.